V E A R S E F A R M

 Ever since a planning application was made by Hallam Land Management to Dorset County Council, the development has been a deeply contentious and divisive.
 The opposition, backed by the Dorset Campaign to Protect Rural England (CPRE) and ADVEARSE (the local campaign group who brought about the judicial action), have reluctantly accepted the result of the review and are now focused on ensuring the planning obligations are kept, such as the provision of 35% affordable housing.

-R A I S E T H E R O O F are working on an alternative vision for Vearse Farm.
-We want to engage in a constructive, public dialogue about the agenda for Bridport’s future development, drawing together partners from across the rural, industrial, creative and community development sectors.
+R A I S E T H E R O O F want to engage in a constructive, public dialogue about the agenda for Bridport’s future development, drawing together partners from across the rural, industrial, creative and community development sectors.
 We believe that this project could become a compelling and credible example of how housing developments can be done in rural places, enabling a new benchmark for affordable, adaptable and ecological housing in the South West and UK.
-Our first stage of work will set out an outline vision for Vearse Farm with the following principles:

-Through a Community Land Trust structure, there must be a wide variety of rental and ownership options for local residents and families at below market rent, with a variety of local housing groups and stakeholders.
-Instead of a single large, paternalistic Housing Association managing all housing, smaller groups of up to 100 residents are supported and enfranchised to manage housing and outdoor spaces co-operatively.
+Through a Community Land Trust structure, there could be a wide variety of rental and ownership options for local residents and families at below market rent, with a variety of local housing groups and stakeholders.
+We are particularly interested in “limited equity”, a form of shared ownership, and self-finish linked to off-site pre-fabrication.

-The scheme resists the conventional separation of residential, commercial and industrial uses that have led to the production of neighbourhoods that lack vitality and activity throughout the day.
-A school is positioned at the heart rather than at the fringe of the scheme.
-A new community building is situated between the new development and neighbouring Skilling.
-Shops and small workshops are distributed throughout the site, while generous and varied open spaces create new public open spaces for the whole town.
-By employing more dense and typically urban forms of housing situated within a varied landscape of outdoor spaces, the housing should be more affordable, accessible and varied than typical suburban models.
-It meets the needs of young workers, larger families and older people, and its design and construction is more adaptable than traditional brick and block, enabling a high level of dweller expression and control.
+The scheme could resist the conventional separation of residential, commercial and industrial uses that have led to the production of neighbourhoods that lack vitality and activity throughout the day.
+Shops and small workshops could be distributed throughout the site, while generous and varied open spaces create new public open spaces for the whole town.
+By employing more dense and typically urban forms of housing situated within a varied landscape of outdoor spaces, the housing could be more affordable, accessible and varied than typical suburban models.